francisashley/mobile-dev-environment/README.md

 A tray that displays console.log() messages.

-And that is resizable, toggleable, colour coded, catches errors and displays trace info.
+That is also resizable, toggleable, colour coded, catches errors and displays trace info.
 Great!

 ## Install